 A convenient storage bin on top of the dashboard features a large clamshell lid and it's big enough to hold a phone or small camera as well as maps and the like.
 The center console, door pockets, and front seatback pockets provide additional storage.

-New for SE and SEL models for 2007 is a front passenger seatback that folds down, making it possible to haul extra-long items.
-And heated front seats are an option on SEL models with leather seating.
+SE and SEL models have a front passenger seatback that folds down, making it possible to haul extra-long items.
+Heated front seats are an option on SEL models with leather seating.
 Fusions equipped with the new Sport Appearance package have red seat inserts (cloth or leather) and red stitching on the seats, steering wheel and center console.

 Rear-seat passengers will find a decent amount of leg room with nicely shaped front seatbacks that allow for plenty of foot space.
 Head and leg room measurements don't put the Fusion at the top of its class, but the back seat feels roomier than the numbers suggest.

-Driving ImpressionsThe Ford Focus delivers responsive handling, solid high-speed stability, and a nice, smooth ride.
+Driving ImpressionsThe Ford Fusion delivers responsive handling, solid high-speed stability, and a nice, smooth ride.

 We've found it handles well, something we've gleaned on curvy mountain roads above Hollywood and on a wet handling course in Dearborn.
 The rack-and-pinion steering is precise with just the right amount of weight to make the driver feel connected to the road without being twitchy.
 The Fusion feels bigger and heavier than it looks, but it also offers excellent stability.